-Shared Printing Service

-Genevieve Kellam 845.486.4840 ext.
-3006 genevieve.kellam@dcboces.org
+COSER 536.000 and COSER 536.010 Shared Printing Service Robert Patterson 845.486.4840 ext.
+3006 robert.patterson@dcboces.org

 The Dutchess BOCES Shared Printing Service provides a full range of printing services.
 The professional quality, prompt service and cost-effectiveness of the Dutchess BOCES Print Shop is our hallmark.
 We are dedicated to meeting the needs of our component districts and can assist you through all phases of your printed materials from design to finished product.
 Projects designed and produced by the Print Shop have been recognized by the National School Public Relations Association (NSPRA).
 The Print Shop serves all thirteen component school districts in Dutchess County as well as cross-contracts with school districts outside this region.
 The labor portion of jobs printed by BOCES qualify for state aid and the materials used are purchased through cooperative paper bids, lowering costs to the districts.